HISTORY OF THE DULUTH WORKS

 [Side View of Works]

-For the employees, a company town, known as Morgan Park named after famous, or infamous, New York financier J. Pierpont Morgan, was built on the northeastern side of the works in 1914.
+For the employees, a company town, known as Morgan Park named after New York financier J. Pierpont Morgan, was built on the northeastern side of the works in 1914.
 Housing was initially owned by the company, but were offered for sale in 1938.
 The company also supplied medical services, education and daily items in the company stores.

-The Minnesota Steel Co. was leased to the USS subsidiary American Steel & Wire in 1932.
+The Minnesota Steel Co. was leased to the USS subsidiary American Steel & Wire (AS&W) in 1932.
 The former company remained as a corporate entity, but functioned as a holding company no longer involved in operations.

 The glow of hot metal dimmed permanently on November 13, 1971.
 The United Steel Workers of America's threatened strike on August 1 of that year was a major factor in the closing of the hot-side since steel users all over the U.S. had stockpiled domestic and foreign supplies prior to the strike which never occurred.
 The output from the Duluth Works was just not needed any more with other USS facilities chock-a-block with their own steel inventories.
+Another significant factor was the demand by the Minnesota Pollution Control Agency for USS to come up with a plan to reduce their pollution.
+USS refused to do so and decided to just shut the hot-side down.

+The hot-side shutdown would permanently close the blast furnace, the remaining four open-hearth furnaces, soaking pits, blooming mill and billet mill.
+The rod and wire mills, fence post fabrication unit, coke ovens and cement plant were not shuttered - at least for a time.
 The shock to Duluth was profound as the works was the city's largest employer.
 Eventually about 2,500 men and women would lose there jobs.
 The first phase resulted in 1,600 employees being let go.

-The hot-side shutdown would permanently close the blast furnace, the remaining four open-hearth furnaces, soaking pits, blooming mill and billet mill.
-The rod and wire mills, fence post fabrication unit, coke ovens and cement plant were not shuttered - at least for a time.

 Duluth's hopes for the 700 employees still working in the finishing mills were dashed when USS announced all steel facilities would be shut down on October 1, 1973.
 This decision would finally close down all production of wire, rods, fence posts and fencing material.
 A possible reprieve came in January, 1974 when a company called "New Hallet Company" was set to resume wire production and bring back 55 employees, but this plan proved to be moribund.